daihao42/daihao42/README.md

 ### Hi there 👋

+🤔 I’m currently learning about deep learning, reinforcement learning and game theory.
+Here are some of my experimental codes and datasets.
+It's my pleasure if they're useful to you.

 <!--
 **hendrix-dai/hendrix-dai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.